Bachelor of Science in Civil Engineering

-Joint BS/MS Degree Program - Civil Engineering
+BS/MS Option - Civil Engineering

 Students will be eligible to apply for the program after completion of 30 semester credit hours at Georgia Tech and appropriate progress in their degree program.
 As a practical matter, students should apply for the program at least three semesters prior to graduation in order to take graduate-level courses prior to receiving their BS degree.
 Students must have a Georgia Tech GPA of 3.5 or higher for admission into the BS/MS Program in Civil Engineering.

 This program is available only to those completing a Bachelor's degree with the School of Civil and Environmental Engineering